KamaleshProjects/TurboConsumer/readme.md

 # TurboConsumer - High Throughput Messaging Queue Consumer

 TurboConsumer provides a high-performance messaging queue consumer interface, designed to mitigate the performance impacts of I/O operations such as polling and message deletion.
-This project includes a concrete implementation for AWS SQS and demonstrates how to efficiently handle message consumption, specifically, maximises CPU usage (and increases throughput, without jitters caused by waiting for I/O) where the task processing is I/O bound by the network calls for polling the queue.
+This project includes a concrete implementation for AWS SQS and demonstrates how to efficiently handle message consumption, by maximising CPU usage (and increasing throughput, without jitters caused by waiting for I/O) by buffering the messages in an in memory queue.
+Specifically useful where the task processing is I/O bound by the network calls for polling the queue.

 ## Key Features